 - Insider: once down to the final decision, feel free to ask for vendor customer references.
 The best vendors happily provide this access (just don’t ask too early – very similar to employee hiring).

 - Does the vendor provide sufficient customer segmentation and targeting data?

 - Rationale: loyalty is about identifying, engaging, and retaining your best customers.
 Without sufficient targeting data, loyalty programs won’t achieve much.

-- Insider: according to customer retention expert Dunnhumby (creator of the original supermarket loyalty scheme), the the most important data are customer recency frequency, and value.
+- Insider: according to customer retention expert Dunnhumby (creator of the original supermarket loyalty scheme), the most important data are customer recency frequency and value.